mplutka/tm-bt-led/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/paypalme/mplutka/5)

-**Please don't buy a Thrustmaster BT LED for this only to use at with your PC!** This method works now but could easily break because of future updates etc. I also don't recommend to do any firmware updates on the device if it works as intended.
+**Please don't buy a Thrustmaster BT LED for this only to use it with your PC!** This method works now but could easily break because of future updates etc. I also don't recommend to do any firmware updates on the device if it works as intended.

 ## Currently supported games